SAP-samples/teched2023-DA262/exercises/sap_btp/ex2/README.md

-# Register for a Trial SAP BTP Account
+# Exercise 2 - Register for a Trial SAP BTP Account
 If you wish to continue the exercises outside of SAP TechEd and do already have an SAP BTP account to use, you can register for a trial account at https://www.sap.com/cmp/td/sap-hana-cloud-trial.html.
 A [free tier](https://developers.sap.com/tutorials/btp-free-tier-account.html) account can also be used but it does require providing a credit card number.
 A benefit of using free tier is that the account can be upgraded to a paid service plan without having to re-create the account.

 After registering for a trial account using the link above, open your SAP BTP Cockpit and get started by creating a SAP HANA Cloud instances.